 - Successfully prosecuted appeals filed in the Department of Public Welfare on behalf of a large nonprofit organization regarding rates and reimbursements;

 - Successfully defended large nonprofit organizations against claims made by the Attorney General regarding the reasonableness of executive compensation;

 - Obtained a defense verdict by discrediting an executive plaintiff and establishing that the executive was fired for cause;

 - Obtained a defense verdict in a multimillion-dollar contract dispute by establishing the unenforceability of a liquidated damages provision.

-In 2012, Jay completed a maximum five-year term as managing partner of the Pittsburgh office.
-During his term, the Pittsburgh office revenues and income grew significantly, “even though it encompassed the economic downturn,” said the Pittsburgh Business Times.
+In 2012, Jay completed a five-year term as managing partner of the Pittsburgh office.
+During his first term, the Pittsburgh office revenues and income grew significantly, “even though it encompassed the economic downturn,” said the Pittsburgh Business Times.
 He accomplished this growth by attracting top talent, growing client relationships and watching costs.

 Jay is frequently sought by the business and legal news media for insights into law firm administration, legal trends and changing market conditions.